Norrie 'embracing and enjoying' Wimbledon run

 After losing to Russian Karen Khachanov at the same stage in the French Open last month, it was the fourth time in six majors where he had fallen in the last 32.

-Now that is the latest barrier broken after a couple of seasons which have seen him win his first ATP Tour title, claim a first Masters title and crack the world's top 10.
+Now he has made the Wimbledon quarter-finals after a couple of seasons in which he has won his first ATP Tour title, claimed a first Masters title and cracked the world's top 10.

-"Obviously losing four or five times already in the third round, having some tougher draws, I was able to learn from that experience," he said.
+"I think my game's improved a lot.
+I'm enjoying the challenge of kind of taking it level by level," he said.

+"It's been a nice, steady progression.
+I want to keep pushing for more."